• Trainee counsellors and psychotherapists

 - Mark Vahrmeyer – A UKCP registered integrative psychotherapist working with individuals and couples in private practice.
-Mark has previously offered training and supervision to trainees in a clinical palliative care setting and now offers trainee and registered counsellors supervision in Lewes and Brighton.
+Mark has previously offered training and supervision to trainees in a clinical palliative care setting and now offers trainee and registered counsellors and psychotherapists supervision in Lewes and Brighton.

 What is clinical supervision and why does it matter?